Compare the Best Payment Gateways in the UK

 • Zettle monthly fees: None

-• Zettle device cost: From £29 + VAT (outright purchase)
+• Zettle card machine cost: From £29 + VAT (outright purchase)

-Overall, Zettle’s fees are mainly transaction-based, since it doesn’t charge monthly fees for using its payment gateway service.
+Overall, Zettle’s fees are mainly transaction-based since it doesn’t charge monthly fees for using its payment gateway service, its invoicing product, or even its EPOS software.

-You’ll pay 1.75% per in-person transaction, which is on the pricier end of the scale, and 2.5% per online transaction, which is quite standard across the industry.
-“Card-not-present transactions”, as they’re called, typically cost more because they’re considered riskier.
+You’ll pay 1.75% per in-person transaction, which is on the pricier end of the scale, and 2.5% per online transaction, which is quite standard across the industry, although higher than competitors Square or SumUp.

 Where could Zettle improve?

 Zettle doesn’t support offline payments.
 It also doesn’t offer a virtual terminal, for taking payments over the phone either.
+This is offered by competitors takepayments, Worldpay, and Square.
 However, you can work around this by sending payment links and invoices to customers.

 What type of business is Zettle suitable for?